itismohan/SKEIN/README.md

 ### 3. Agents should be replaceable

-Skein is intended to remain provider- and agent-neutral rather than hard-coding the architecture around one model vendor.
+Skein remains provider- and agent-neutral rather than hard-coding the architecture around one model vendor.

 ### 4. Governance is part of execution

-Approval, identity, auditability and policy controls should exist alongside agent capabilities.
+Approval, identity, auditability and policy controls exist alongside agent capabilities.

 ### 5. Evidence must be reproducible

-Experiments should record enough provenance to understand how a result was produced and whether the evidence was altered.
+Experiments and control-plane runs record enough provenance to understand how an outcome was produced and whether evidence was altered.

 ### 6. Do not confuse optimization with quality